The pull of brand Messi: shirts, social media and TV rights

 According to activity tracker Talkwalker, from Friday evening to Tuesday evening, PSG gained 3 million followers, including 2.1 million on Instagram and 611,000 thousand on Facebook.
 An estimate by Front Office Sports showed a 4.5 million increase on Instagram alone over the past 24 hours.

 In comments this year, FC Barcelona president Joan Laporta credited Messi for roughly a third of the club's income.
-Consultants BrandFinance estimated his departure could decrease Barca's brand value by 11 percent.
+Consultants BrandFinance estimated his departure could decrease Barca's brand value by 11%.

-Chaudel, a co-founder of sports business think-tank Observatoire du Sport-Business, estimated Messi's arrival could boost PSG's value by 10-20 percent.
+Chaudel, a co-founder of sports business think-tank Observatoire du Sport-Business, estimated Messi's arrival could boost PSG's value by 10-20%.
 In April, Forbes valued the club at $2.5 billion.

 For some back in the club shop, the shift of allegiance was already taking place.